apacheignite/documentation/deployment/kubernetes-deployment.md

 There are several approaches you can use.
 Here, we show you how to share the Ignite cluster configuration via a shared Kubernetes `PersistentVolume`.

-Let's suppose you have some shared directory named `/data/ignite` that can be accessed by any Ignite pod.
+Let's suppose that you have some shared directory named `/data/ignite` which can be accessed by any Ignite pod.
 Go to this directory and copy `example-kube.xml` there.

 Create a `PersistentVolume` configuration that will be backed by your real storage and will refer to the `/data/ignite` directory.
 [block:code]